LLNL/RAJA/docs/sphinx/user_guide/feature/iteration_spaces.rst

 .. note:: Iterating over the indices of all segments in a RAJA index set
           requires a two-level execution policy, with two template parameters, as shown above.
-The first parameter specifies how to iterate over the seqments.
+The first parameter specifies how to iterate over the segments.
 The second parameter specifies how each segment will execute.
 See :ref:`indexsetpolicy-label` for more information about RAJA index set execution policies.